naveedmohd/katacoda-scenarios/py-arithmetic-operations/step3-assignment-operators.md

-Execute the below statements to to check variable assignement
+Execute the below statements to check variable assignement

  Assigning value to a variable `x=10`{{execute}}
  `print(x)`{{execute}}